 Bible Character Activities

 Below is a list of Bible characters for whom we have lessons, activities or resources of some kind.
 We are adding new activity pages and resources regularly.
 If you don't find what you're looking for, come back soon or contact us to make a suggestion about future additions.
-We add illustrations as we add new Bible stories.
-Consequently, we may feature a character with no illustration.
-You may also want to sign up for our free weekly newsletter that will update you on new and featured Bible lessons and activities as they're added.
+You may also want to sign up for our free weekly newsletter that will update you on new and featured Bible lessons and activities as they're added each week.